 37. Be aware that a porter will take your luggage

-Give him a tip for his service (see #30), and go check in for your cruise.
+Give your porter a tip for their service (see #30), and go check in for your cruise.
 It’s time to relax!

 Want even more cruise tips and info that new cruisers need to know?
-My Eight Things That Will Surprise New Cruisers has been shared on social media by over 5000 readers.
+My Eight Things That Will Surprise New Cruisers has been shared on social media by over six thousand Should Be Cruising readers.

 Are you planning your first cruise?
 I’d love to hear from you.
 Or for you seasoned cruisers, are there any cruise tips you’d like to add?
 Let me know in the comments below!